 +44 (0)113 34 33183

-Summary: Radical and labour movements in Britain (late 18th & 19th century); Agrarianism and land reform (late 18th to 20th century); The history of environmentalism (mid-20th century);
+Summary: Radical and labour movements in Britain (late 18th & 19th century); Agrarianism and land reform (late 18th to 20th century); The history of environmentalism.

 I graduated in History from the University of York in 1978, and then from Sussex University (MA in Modern European Social History, 1979, and DPhil, 1984).
-In 1981-82 I was a tutor in History at the University of Exeter.
-I then joined the University of Leeds, to work at an adult education centre that the University ran in Middlesbrough.
-I taught at the centre and in many localities across Teesside and North Yorkshire.
+I joined the University of Leeds in 1983, working at an adult education centre the University ran in Middlesbrough.
 In 1994 I transferred to the University's main campus, but continued to specialise in adult education as a member of the School of Continuing Education (where, among other things, I was the Chair, 2002-05).

 I joined the School of History in 2005.
 It is a great place for a specialist in British social, and local and regional, history.
 The Brotherton Library is one of the very best in the UK for these fields, and elsewhere in Leeds and Yorkshire there are many major resources for historical research.